yasirbhutta/yasirbhutta.github.io/python/docs/basics/practice-and-progress/find-fix-mistakes-basics.md

 ---
-layout: default
+layout: page
-title: Python Basics: Find and Fix Mistakes
+title: "Python Basics: Find and Fix Mistakes"
 description: "Sharpen your Python basics by identifying and fixing common coding errors.
 Perfect for beginners to enhance problem-solving skills and reinforce programming fundamentals."
 ---